hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 # desired precision.

 desiredPrecision = 1/60000000 # one microsecond
-startDelta = 1/60 # start with 1sec precision
+startDelta = 1/60 # start with 1sec steps for the hare's start time.
 start = 0
 while True:
 	while True: